Consent to Assignment: Everything You Need to Know

 As you are negotiating and writing a contract, consider whether you want the contract to be able to be assigned.
 If you don't want assignment to be a legally viable option, that needs to be clearly stated in the contract.

 If you need help with consent to assignment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.